MemMAP/C-MemMAP/README.md

 Then run `python3 ./Preprocessing.py 200000`, where the argument is the length of deltas sequences.

 Preprocessing.py tokenize and binarize the sequence for doubly-compress LSTM training and testing.
-For each application, T1 and T2 traces are concatenated as training set and T3 is the testing set.
+For each application, T1 and T2 delta traces are concatenated as training set and T3 delta trace is the testing set.

 ### Speclialized Model Training and Testing
 `python3 Train2Test1.py 200000 20`, where argv[1] is the length of sequences and argv[2] is the training epochs.